 Alejandra Barajas

 Alejandra Barajas (she/they/him) received her BA in Studio Art and Journalism from Beloit College.
 As an undergrad, she explored many topics ranging from art to philosophy to anthropology to journalism.
 She was a journalist for UP Mag, NY based publication, focused on street art and politics, where she helped give graffiti artists in Chicago a platform to share their voices in an effort to remove the stigma surrounding this underground culture.
 She holds a certificate in Psychedelic Assisted Therapies from Naropa University.
-She is Chacruna’s Lead Program Officer and she is also part of Chacruna’s Women, Gender Diversity, and Sexual Minorities Working Group.
+She is Chacruna’s Lead Program Officer.
 She supports the production of research, books, chronicles, community forums, in-person events and conferences, courses and team’s speaking engagements.
 Her work helps accessibility for underrepresented communities and promoting indigenous voices.
 She is currently based in Washington, DC.